0x192/Bash-Android-Debloater/README.md

 $ brew install android-platform-tools qpdf bash
 ```

-You have to make the new bash version your default :
+You have to make the new bash version your default:

 ```bash
 $ sudo echo "/usr/local/bin/bash" >> /etc/shells
 $ chsh -s /usr/local/bin/bash
 ```
-Check if it works :
+Check if it works:

 ```bash
 $ echo $BASH_VERSION